FREE Shipping on orders over $899

 In a study of older adults with memory problems, 500 milliliters of purple grape juice per day for 12 weeks allowed them to learn more words compared to the placebo group.

-In studies with children who ate 240 grams of fresh blueberries allowed them to remember more words and remember them more accurately 2 hours later.
+In studies with children who ate 240 grams of fresh blueberries allowed them to remember more words and recall them more accurately 2 hours later.

-Well, more or less.
-Both are rich sources of anthocyanins, a type of plant chemical called polyphenols that give them their deep color.
+Well, sort of.
+Both are rich sources of anthocyanins, a type of plant chemical called polyphenols that gives them their deep color.
 These polyphenol compounds are also found in other berries.

-When metabolized in the body, They improve the flexibility of blood vessels and blood flow to our brains .
-This in turn provides more energy nutrients and oxygen, improving our cognitive performance.
+When metabolized in the body, They improve blood vessel flexibility and blood flow to our brains .
+This in turn provides more energy and oxygen, improving our cognitive performance.

 And it's not just berries.

-Long-term consumption of green tea It has also been linked to better short-term memory, working memory attention, and reducing the risk of cognitive decline.
+Long-term consumption of green tea It has also been linked to improved short-term memory, working memory attention, and a reduced risk of cognitive decline.

-And it's also good news for lovers of chocolate because cocoa improves cerebral blood flow, although it must be dark chocolate containing more than 70% cocoa solids for you to reap the benefits.
+And it's also good news for lovers of chocolate Because cocoa improves cerebral blood flow, although it must be dark chocolate containing more than 70% cocoa solids to reap the benefits.

-But, if chocolate, berries and green tea are good for our memories, Is there any food that is not?
+But, if chocolate, berries and green tea are good for our memories, Is there any food that isn't?

 Decades of animal studies and a growing number of human trials show that a diet rich in refined foods has a detrimental effect on learning and memory.